The following is a sample of Frequently Asked Questions.

 Q: How much does it cost to have an attorney represent me in my workers’ comp. case?

-A: The fees in workers’ comp cases usually range from twelve to fifteen percent of what the attorney recovers for the injured worker.
+A: There is no fee for an initial consultation.
+Once we decide to go forward with representation, attorney’s fees are paid on a contingency basis.
+There will never be a fee charged on an hourly basis to an injured worker.
+The fees in workers’ comp cases are normally fifteen percent of what the attorney recovers for the injured worker.
 There are, however, certain kinds of petitions (such as a petition alleging the employer discriminated against the injured worker or alleging that the employer engaged in serious and willful misconduct) which, if successful, may result in a higher fee for the amounts received as a result of litigating that issue.
+In some very complex cases, we may request a fee higher than fifteen percent but that is never done unless the client agrees to a higher fee request.
+This usually only happens in cases that last more than ten years.
 All fees must be approved by a workers’ compensation judge before they can be paid to the attorney.

 Q: How long will it take to get my case resolved?